What Is Insight? The Five Principles of Effective, Insight Definition

 “How might we enjoy our memories every day without having to take the time to actively play them on devices?”

-Making your insight visual is a powerful way of activating them within an organization, visualize them as creative springboards around the “How might we?” statements.
+Making your insights visual is a powerful way of activating them within an organization, visualize them as creative springboards around the “How might we?” statements.

-Insights are terribly difficult to find but critical to unlocking organic growth.
+New insights are terribly difficult to find but critical to unlocking organic growth.
 They reduce irrelevance and focus you on what is meaningful, setting the foundation for successful product and service development.
 Think of the insight statement as the question, the idea as the answer, and the resulting product or service as the solution.
 Reduce the data.
 Increase your insight.
 Be a smarter business.
+Don’t let your new product and service development efforts suffer from a lack of insight.

 Strive for Impact, Not Just Insight | Information Builders, http://www.informationbuilders.com/blog/bruce-kolodziej/21336.